An Interview with WiseOceans… Ana Ciriyawa from GVI (Fiji)

 – Completed 3 months attachment with Ministry of Fisheries

 – Sharing my passion with primary school students

 - How did you land your current job/position?

-I was offered a scholarship to complete my dive training (Open Water and Advanced Open Water) and learn marine survey techniques with Global Vision International in 2015 and then offered another scholarship in 2017 to complete my rescue and Divemaster training.
+I was offered a scholarship to complete my dive training (Open Water and Advanced Open Water) and learn marine survey techniques with GVI in 2015 and then offered another scholarship in 2017 to complete my rescue and Divemaster training.
 I learnt a great deal and interacted with volunteers from all around the globe.
 I was then offered the position of Science Officer after the completion of my Divemaster.

 - Which part of your job do you enjoy the most?